jonathanbell/jonathanbell.github.io/src/pages/cv.md

 ### User Experience Design; Developer

-<span>March 2015 to April 2018, Ministry of Education, BC Public Service, Victoria BC</span>
+_March 2015 to April 2018, Ministry of Education, BC Public Service, Victoria BC_

 As lead developer, created a Laravel-based web application that allowed the public to view British Columbia school and school district data in graphical forms.
 Previously this data was only available in tabular formats and, as such, was difficult for the public to interpret.